SitecoreSupport/Sitecore.Support.362810/readme.md

 # Sitecore.Support.362810
-Patch fixes the impossibility of pasting certain formatted text into Rich Text Editor.
+Patch fixes the impossibility of pasting certain formatted text from Word into Rich Text Editor.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.362810/blob/master/LICENSE).